Limited TimeFast mode is completely free!Try it now

 Autonomous Medical Device Safety Analysis: Mining 10,000 ICD Adverse Events from the FDA MAUDE Database

 The FDA's Manufacturer and User Facility Device Experience (MAUDE) database contains millions of medical device adverse event reports.
-But extracting meaningful insights from this data is challenging:
+Getting useful signal out of it is harder than it looks:

-With a single prompt describing the research objective, K-Dense Web designed and executed a complete five-step analytical pipeline:
+With a single prompt describing the research objective, K-Dense Web designed and ran a five-step analysis.

 Workflow schematic showing the complete pipeline from data acquisition through visualization